shamin-22/FreeCodeAcademy/README.md

-This repository contains files and notes used for the FreeCodeAcademy course
+This repository contains files and notes used for the FreeCodeAcademy course.